Emafire003/LightWithin/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S88307C)

 For modpack devs: You are permitted to use this mod without directly asking, but please credit me somewhere, it would help!
 (Also, I'm kind of a curious person so maybe send me a message when you include it into your modpack, and I'd like to check it out)

+Thanks to @FranzleOrange for the help with the Strength soundtrack